 What's Inside the Hale Center

-The composition of the Hale Center is complete with 2 state-of-the-art computer labs with a total of 36 computers, several classrooms, a research and reading rooms, a tutorial lab, 2 art galleries named for outstanding artists, and an exceptional art collection.
+The composition of the Hale Center is complete with two state-of-the-art computer labs with a total of 36 computers, several classrooms, a research and reading rooms, a tutorial lab, two art galleries named for outstanding artists, and an exceptional art collection.

-On Average, more than 12,556 people enter the Hale Center during each of our peak months.
-There are a total of 28 classes offered yearly in the Hale Center including African American and African Studies, Women’s Studies, Sociology, Race and Ethnicity, Swahili and Art.
+On average, more than 12,000 people enter the Hale Center during each peak months.
+There are many classes offered yearly in the Hale Center including African American and African Studies, Women’s Studies, Sociology, Race and Ethnicity, Swahili and Art.

 The Hale Center has a variety of organizations that use the Center’s facilities.
 Most of the organizations are student groups.
 These groups include but are not limited to: Greek organizations, IMPACT, Hispanic Student Services, Student Alumni Council, Women of Virtue and INROADS just to name a few.
 Students have access to resources that can accommodate programming for 5 people to 300 people.